gambona/aguedagambon/README.md

-# Hola, Ola, Olá, Ciao, Hello, Hallo, Bonjour,
+Hola, ola, olá,
+ciao, hello, hallo,
+bonjour,

-Digital Marketing & Communications Leader | Scaling Startups with Data-Driven Growth
+# Digital Marketing & Communications Leader | Scaling Startups with Data-Driven Growth

 With a degree in Economics and Business Management, I bring 4+ years of experience in digital marketing, strategic communications, and data analysis.
 I’ve worked at fast-paced startups like Prontopro and Lori Beds, where I optimized conversion rates (+75%) and scaled growth through A/B testing, CRO, and rebranding.
 Proficient in web development and design (HTML, CSS, Shopify, Figma), data analysis (Google Analytics, Python, and much more), and paid campaigns (Pinterest, Meta, Google Ads).